 - ¾ teaspoon cayenne pepper optional

-- Combine salt, smoked paprika, dried oregano, garlic powder, black pepper, and cayenne (if using) in a medium bowl.
+- Combine all ingredients (salt, smoked paprika, dried oregano, garlic powder, black pepper, and cayenne, if using) in a medium bowl.
 Whisk to combine.
 Set aside.

 Sun-Dried Tomato Chciken Alfredo

 - Lower the pans heat to medium-low and add garlic and sun-dried tomatoes.
-Sauté one to two minutes until aromatic.
+Sauté for 1 - 2 minutes until aromatic.

-- Return the alfredo sauce to the saucepan over medium-low heat and bring to a simmer, stirring often.
-Once simmering add the Parmesan cheese in two or three additions, stirring to melt until smooth.
+- Return the sun dried tomato alfredo sauce to the saucepan over medium-low heat and bring to a gentle simmer, stirring often.
+Add Parmesan cheese in two or three additions, stirring to melt until smooth.
 Season with salt and black pepper to taste.
 Lower the heat and stir occasionally while completing the next steps.

 - Generously season your large pot of boiling water with salt.
 Add your fettuccine to the pot and cook until it is just under al-dente doneness.
-(If you are using our Homemade Semolina Pasta recipe, this will take just about one minute.)
 Be careful not to overcook.
-Using tongs, remove your fettucine from the boiling water directly into your alfredo sauce.
-Stir vigorously to thickly coat the fettuccine in sauce.
-If the sauce is a bit too thick, add a bit of starchy pasta water and cook and stir until emulsified.
+Using tongs, remove your fettucine from the boiling water and add directly into your alfredo sauce.
+Add pasta water and stir vigorously to thickly coat the fettuccine in sauce.
+Cook 1 - 3 minutes until the pastas' desired doneness is reached.